Julien Watrin

 Julien Watrin (born 27 June 1992) is a Belgian sprinter specialising in the 400 metres.
-In 2023, he won his first individual major senior medal, with silver at the 2023 European Indoor Championships.
+In 2023, he won his first individual major senior medal, with silver at the European Indoor Championships.
 Watrin earned several major medals with national men's 4 × 400 m relays, including bronzes at the 2019 and 2022 World Athletics Championships.

 He is the Belgian record holder for the 400 m hurdles, Belgian indoor record holder for the 400 m, and won several national titles.

+He was diagnosed with testicular cancer in September 2023 which prevented him from participating in the 2024 Summer Olympics in Paris, France.
+After successful treatment, he made his return on the international stage at the 2025 European Athletics Indoor Championships in Apeldoorn, The Netherlands, winning a silver medal as a member of Belgium's 4 × 400 m mixed relay team and a bronze medal as a member of Belgium's men 4 × 400 m relay team.